-- Match To Parent (fpwg\perep\match), a Boolean indicating that this KOI is the child of a known period-epoch match parent.
-Setting this flag can cause the high-level offset flag to be set. - Direct PRF Contamination (fpwg\perep\direct), a Boolean indicating that the periodepoch match is due to being in the wings of the parent PRF.
-This is an information-only field and does not determine a false positive. - Column Effect (fpwg\perep\col), a Boolean indicating that the period-epoch match is due to a parent in the same CCD column.
-This is an information-only field and does not determine a false positive. - Optical Ghost (fpwg\perep\ghost), a Boolean indicating that the period-epoch match is due to optical ghosting of the parent.
+- Match To Parent (fpwg_perep_match), a Boolean indicating that this KOI is the child of a known period-epoch match parent.
+Setting this flag can cause the high-level offset flag to be set. - Direct PRF Contamination (fpwg_perep_direct), a Boolean indicating that the periodepoch match is due to being in the wings of the parent PRF.
+This is an information-only field and does not determine a false positive. - Column Effect (fpwg_perep_col), a Boolean indicating that the period-epoch match is due to a parent in the same CCD column.
+This is an information-only field and does not determine a false positive. - Optical Ghost (fpwg_perep_ghost), a Boolean indicating that the period-epoch match is due to optical ghosting of the parent.
+This is an information-only field and does not determine a false positive. - Video Crosstalk (fpwg_perep_video), a Boolean indicating that the period-epoch match is due to video crosstalk of the parent on another channel.
+This is an information-only field and does not determine a false positive. - Reflected Light (fpwg_perep_ref), a Boolean indicating that the period-epoch match is due to light from the parent reflected off the structure of the Kepler photometer.
+This is an information-only field and does not determine a false positive. - Systematic (fpwg_perep_sys), a Boolean indicating that the period-epoch match is due to systematics such as thermal events that impact several target stars.
 This is an information-only field and does not determine a false positive.

-- Video Crosstalk (fpwg\perep\video), a Boolean indicating that the period-epoch match is due to video crosstalk of the parent on another channel.
-This is an information-only field and does not determine a false positive. - Reflected Light (fpwg\perep\ref), a Boolean indicating that the period-epoch match is due to light from the parent reflected off the structure of the Kepler photometer.
-This is an information-only field and does not determine a false positive.

-3.7 False Alarm Observational Flags
+3.6 False Alarm Observational Flags

-This group gives the results of false alarm analysis, which involves visual inspection of the various flux light curves described in §3.4.
+This group gives the results of false alarm analysis, which involves visual inspection of the various flux light curves described in §3.3.

-- Stellar Variability (fpwg\fa\starvar), a Boolean indicating that transit detection is due to stellar variability, not a transiting or eclipsing body.
-This is based on expert examination of the flux light curve. - Transit Not Unique (fpwg\fa\unique), a Boolean indicating that the detected transit signal is not obviously different from other signals in the flux light curve.
-Very shallow planetary transits on noisy stars can, however, have this behavior so this is an information-only field and does not determine a false alarm. - Thermal Event (fpwg\fa\thermal), a Boolean indicating that the detected transit signal is caused by an identified thermal event in the flux light curve. - Not Transit Like (fpwg\fa\ntl), a Boolean indicating that the detected transit signal is not consistent with a transit or eclipse. - Image Artifact (fpwg\fa\artifact), a Boolean indicating that the detected transit signal is due to an image artifact such as a sudden pixel sensitivity dropout.
-See Christiansen et al. (2013) for a discussion of various image artifacts. - Other False Alarm Evidence (fpwg\fa\other), a Boolean indicating that the detected transit signal is a false alarm for reasons not captured in other flags.
-Details are given in the comments. - Evidence For False Alarm Not Compelling (fpwg\fa\notfa), a Boolean indicating that the transit signal is likely not a false alarm regardless of the settings of other false alarm observational flags.
+- Stellar Variability (fpwg_fa_starvar), a Boolean indicating that transit detection is due to stellar variability, not a transiting or eclipsing body.
+This is based on expert examination of the flux light curve. - Transit Not Unique (fpwg_fa_unique), a Boolean indicating that the detected transit signal is not obviously different from other signals in the flux light curve.
+Very shallow planetary transits on noisy stars can, however, have this behavior so this is an information-only field and does not determine a false alarm. - Thermal Event (fpwg_fa_thermal), a Boolean indicating that the detected transit signal is caused by an identified thermal event in the flux light curve. - Not Transit Like (fpwg_fa_ntl), a Boolean indicating that the detected transit signal is not consistent with a transit or eclipse. - Image Artifact (fpwg_fa_artifact), a Boolean indicating that the detected transit signal is due to an image artifact such as a sudden pixel sensitivity dropout.
+See Christiansen et al. (2013) for a discussion of various image artifacts. - Other False Alarm Evidence (fpwg_fa_other), a Boolean indicating that the detected transit signal is a false alarm for reasons not captured in other flags.
+Details are given in the comments. - Evidence For False Alarm Not Compelling (fpwg_fa_notfa), a Boolean indicating that the transit signal is likely not a false alarm regardless of the settings of other false alarm observational flags.
 This allows the vetter to set other flags to identify issues indicating a possible false alarm, but determine that those issues are not compelling.

-3.8 Ground-Based Observational Flags
+3.7 Ground-Based Observational Flags

-This group gives false positive evidence found in the results of ground-based observation, usually from the Kepler Community Follow-up Observing Program (CFOP).
+This group gives false positive evidence found in the results of ground-based observation, usually from the Kepler Community Follow-up Observing Program $(CFOP)^3$.